igor-morawski/FIR_CNN_LSTM/README.md

 To do:

+- [ ] log confusion matrix and accuracy for the branches
 - [x] experiments on 5 & 7 classess
 - [x] check out cosine loss (negative/neutral impact on accuracy)
 - [x] pretraining